suffolklibraries/sljekyll/_events/framlingham-2017-10-14-felting.md

 Adults are invited to try a new hobby by having a go at felting.

 Booking essential.
-If you attend this event, you may not attend our [flower-arranging](/events/framlingham-2017-09-23-flower-club/) [creative writing](/events/framlingham-2017-09-30-creative-writing/), [watercolour](/events/framlingham-2017-10-21-watercolour/) or [pen and ink](/events/framlingham-2017-10-28-pen-and-ink/) workshops.
+If you attend this event, you may not have attended our flower-arranging workshop on Saturday 23 September, or be planning to attend our [watercolour](/events/framlingham-2017-10-21-watercolour/) or [pen and ink](/events/framlingham-2017-10-28-pen-and-ink/) workshops.